JasonJiangs/JasonJiangs.github.io/_pages/about.md

 Shen Zheng, Yuxiong Wu, **Shiyu Jiang**, Changjie Lu, Gaurav Gupta. *International Joint Conference on Neural Networks*, 2021

-- In this work, we propose Deblur-YOLO, an efficient, YOLO-based and detection-driven approach robust to motion blur photographs.
+[//]: # (- In this work, we propose Deblur-YOLO, an efficient, YOLO-based and detection-driven approach robust to motion blur photographs.)
 </div>
 </div>